-Academic Progress Policy for Students Receiving Veteran's Educational Benefits
+Academic Progress Policy for Students Receiving Veterans Educational Benefits

-Department of Veterans Affairs regulations require that all persons using any type of veteran education assistance program be making satisfactory academic progress toward achievement of their educational objective.
+Department of Veterans Affairs regulations requires that all persons using any type of veteran education assistance program be making satisfactory academic progress toward achievement of their educational objective.
 A student who does not meet the minimum standards will be placed on probation for a maximum of two (2) consecutive semesters.